Constraint of the MINERvA Medium Energy Neutrino Flux using Neutrino-Electron Elastic Scattering: Systematic Uncertainties

 \subsection{Interaction Model Uncertainties}

 The largest category of systematic uncertainty is that associated with the neutrino interaction models used in the simulations.
-These are largely assessed using the reweightable model parameter knobs available in the GENIE event generator.
+These are largely assessed using the model parameter variations that are provided as event weights in the GENIE event generator.
 Several uncertainties are also added in addition to those provided by the GENIE developers, as described below.

 Electron neutrino charged-current quasi-elastic scattering at low $Q^2$ is a significant background.
 The analysis is particularly sensitive to uncertainty in the shape of the simulated $Q^2$ spectrum that is used to extrapolate backgrounds from the higher $Q^2$ sideband to low $Q^2$ signal region.
 Uncertainties on the RPA correction to the quasi-elastic scattering model are taken from Ref.~\cite{Gran:2017psn}.
 A recent \minerva~ measurement of $\nu_\mu$ charged-current scattering indicates that even with this RPA correction, low $Q^2$ quasi-elastic events are overpredicted by approximately $30$\%~\cite{Ruterbories:2018gub}.
 Further study of the hadronic recoil energy distributions (see Fig.~\ref{fig:ccqe}) in $\nu_\mu$ events with zero pions in the ME dataset indicate that the region selected by the neutrino-electron scattering analysis (very low lepton $P_t$ and low recoil) are more modestly overpredicted, while the region occupying the sidebands (moderate lepton $P_t$ and low recoil) are well predicted.
 The remaining discrepancy seen by Ref.~\cite{Ruterbories:2018gub} populates regions of higher hadronic recoil energy (correlated with large vertex energies), as seen in Fig. 38 of Ref.~\cite{Ruterbories:2018gub}, which is not relevant to this result.
 Because the overprediction at low $P_t$ and low recoil is comparable to the size of the uncertainty from the RPA correction, no additional uncertainty is assessed.
 In addition to the above described uncertainty on the $Q^2$ shape, a 10\% uncertainty on the normalization of the quasi-elastic background is also assumed.